Officials: Request approved to open Morganza Spillway

 Click here for the flood inundation map.

-Current forecasts indicate that the river will reach a stage in excess of 62 feet at Red River Landing on June 5.
+Current forecasts indicate that the river will reach a stage in excess of 62 feet at Red River Landing on June 5, according to officials.
 Based on this information, USACE officials requested permission to operate the Morganza Floodway to prevent the flood control structure from overtopping, to minimize stress in leveed reaches, and to preserve encroachment on freeboard downstream.

 "Although conditions can change, USACE currently anticipates the need to divert approximately 150,000 cubic feet per second (cfs) into the floodway to avoid overtopping of the structure," officials said.